Composer / Author George Heussenstamm

 I also like the crispness and directness and strength that you get with the

 have written a tuba quartet!
 [Vis-à-vis

-the recording shown at left, to read my Interviews with Gunther
+the recording shown at left, see my Interviews with Gunther Schuller, and

 GH: I’ve got